2 days in Santiago, Chile: 12 things to do in the city

 If you have more than 2 days in Santiago:

-If you’ve got 3 days in Santiago, or longer, tack on a few day trips around the area.
+If you’ve got 3 days in Santiago or longer tack on a few day trips around the area.
 Some recommended tour options and other places to visit in Chile include:

 • Catch a bus to Valparaíso to explore this oceanside city known for its street art and steep streets.
 While you can visit Valparaíso from Santiago in a day, it’s better to plan for two days to really enjoy your visit.
 If you like La Chascona in Santiago, make sure to visit Pablo Neruda’s house, La Sebastiana, while you’re there.